MuzammilPIAIC/git-practice/README.md

 # PRACTICE PROJECT OF GIT

-hello guys this a simplr git practice project u can learn n u can do forking of this repositry
+hello guys this a simple git practice project you can learn and you can do forking of this repositry

-thnks for visit!
+thanks for visit!